apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Collapsed-Forwarding <collapsed_forwarding.en>`
    Allows to Collapse multiple Concurrent requests by downloading once from the Origin and serving all clients in parallel.

-:doc:`Combo Handler <combo_handler.en>`
-   Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.

 :doc:`Epic <epic.en>`
    Emits Traffic Server metrics in a format that is consumed by the Epic Network Monitoring System.